I’m a professional artist, entrepreneur, speaker, author, business consultant, mom, and wildlife conservationist.

-Check out this recent article about me in the Times Argus here!
+Check out this article about me in the Times Argus here!

-Take a look at this article in the Seven Days about me here!
+Take a look at this article in the Seven Days here!

-And take a moment to check out this recent article in Take Magazine here!
+And take a moment to check out this article in Take Magazine here!

 Watch this interview of me (starts at 14:15) at an event in Swanton, VT here!